holochain/holochain-rust/doc/holochain_101/src/first_steps.md

 # First steps writing Holochain hApps with Rust

 ___
-This tutorial builds for the 0.0.18-alpha1 release but as the API and HDK are changing it will likely fail under newer releases.
+This tutorial builds for the 0.0.25-alpha1 release.
+Since the HDK is still in alpha it may break under future releases.
 ___

 Holochain hApps are made of compiled WebAssembly that encodes the rules of the hApp, the data it can store and how users will interact with it.
 This means that [any language that can compile to WebAssembly](https://github.com/appcypher/awesome-wasm-langs) can one day be used for Holochain.